 We demonstrate a common but little understood speed problem usually labeled as Leverage Browser Caching.
 Various tests report this fault condition slowing down pages.
 But they don’t explain much about what it is and how to fix it.
 It’s pretty simple – and we offer a nice plugin solution.

 The test says there are two “failures” (big red Fs).
 Those are #1 Minimize request size and #2 Leverage browser caching.
-That seems like pretty harsh criticism for a page that loads in only 658 milliseconds on cheap, shared GoDaddy hosting.
+That seems like pretty harsh criticism for a page that loads in only 658 milliseconds on cheap, shared hosting.
 We soon discover the bad review isn’t really warranted.
 Let’s take a closer look by expanding the “accordion” performance insights:

 We almost laugh out loud at the itemization of errors.
 First, there’s only one URL that doesn’t fit into a single packet causing the first error condition: Minimize request size.
 And that’s an HTTP request call to Google CDN for a webfont.
 Completely beyond our control and something Google should care about more than us.
 Let’s move on and just ignore that single call.
-But talk about harsh – an “F” (41).
+But talk about harsh – a red “F” (41).

 The second category,Leverage browser caching, says there are 6 errors.
 Five are image files and the last file is another Google font.
 Again, we have to ignore the errant Google font.

 Note: A simple font solution would be killing (removing) Google fonts and use the native browser fonts in the CSS stack.
 We could do this with Remove Google Font References plugin.
 But we feel the fonts add to the page “style.”
-The pages are pretty fast already and load time is more important than getting a good Pingdom score.
+The pages are pretty fast already and load time is more important than getting a good speed score.

 So how do we get rid of this Leverage browser caching problem?
 They give us a hint with the instructions:

 The following cacheable resources have a short freshness lifetime.
 Specify an expiration at least one week in the future.